webplatformz/AngularWS/README.md

 TBD

 ## Installation
-You only need to have node.js and bower installed.
+You only need to have node.js installed.

 Installing node.js: